-Applicants must be able to show how the proposed program is linked to the University's Charter, particularly University values and current priorities.
+Applicants must be able to show how the proposed program is linked to the University's Strategic Plan, particularly University values and current priorities.
 The program must be relevant to the applicant's current position and/or career development.

 Applications must be endorsed by the Executive Dean/Director of School/Section, who will use the Performance Review and Development Program (PRDP) to help identify, support and encourage nominations for the Award.
 The successful applicant will be required to indicate how they will seek to transfer and share their Award experiences with work colleagues and/or the broader University community.